-Object balls are re-spotted in the following order 6n Player responsibility It is the responsibility of each player to be aware of all rules.
-However, a referee on request may advise on the rules of the game but must not provide any subjective opinion that would affect the result of the frame.
-Tournament officials will make every reasonable effort to make the information readily available to all players.
-However, the ultimate responsibility rests with each individual player There is no recourse if a player does not obtain correct or complete information.
-Players may always call for rule(s) clarification during play.
-However, this is not considered a "Time Out".
-60 Touching balls yer must play away from 'ALL' touching balls at an angle perpendicular (90 degrees) or greater than and fulfil the nents of a 'legal shot'.
-A player shall not be penalised If playing away from touching ball(s) causes any touching ball to rock or move slightly because it was 'resting' on the cue ball.
-(2) If the table is 'open' and touching ball(s) have been confirmed, the player must, in the following order: - (a) Nominate a group.
-(This is for clarity of the shot, and not to decide a group for the remainder of the frame) See Rule 6a (1) - (b) Perform all the requirements of a 'legal shot'.
+- (1) A player must play away from 'ALL' touching balls at an angle of perpendicular (90 degrees) or greater and fulfil the requirements of a 'legal shot'.
+A player shall not be penalised If playing away from touching ball(s) causes any touching ball to rock or move slightly because it was 'resting' on the cue ball. - (2) If the table is 'open' and touching ball(s) have been confirmed, the player must, in the following order: - (a) Nominate a group.
+(This is for clarity of the shot, and not to decide a group for the remainder of the frame) See Rule 6a (1) on deciding groups. - (b) Perform all the requirements of a 'legal shot'. - (3) If the groups have been decided and touching ball(s) has been confirmed, the player must perform all the requirements of a 'legal shot'. - (4) If the cue ball is touching an 'on' ball, the player is deemed to have made 'initial contact' in order to fulfil the requirements of a 'legal shot'.

-(3) If the groups have been decided and touching ball(s) has been confirmed, the player must perform all the requirements of a 'leaal shot' (4) If the cue ball is touching an 'on' ball, the player is deemed to have made 'initial contact' in order to fulfil the requirements of a 'legal shot'.
-6p Legal shot DEFINITION - To play a 'legal shot' the player must cause the cue ball's initial contact to be with a ball 'on' and THEN must either: (a) Pot any ball or balls (except the eightball if not ball 'on') OR (b) Cause the cue ball or any object ball to contact a cushion 'cushion' is defined as the six rails and the six pockets of a pool table.
-6q Simultaneous contact Simultaneous contact of object balls is allowed as long as one of the contacted object balls is 'on' 7COMPLETION OF A FRAME A frame is over when the eight-ball is potted on a legal shot and all the balls have come to rest or in a 'loss of frame' situation
+6p Legal shot

+DEFINITION - To play a 'legal shot' the player must cause the cue ball's initial contact to be with a ball 'on' and THEN must either:

+- (a) Pot any ball or balls (except the eightball if not ball 'on') OR - (b) Cause the cue ball or any object ball to contact a cushion.

+The 'cushion' is defined as the six rails and the six pockets of a pool table.